-- You are free to ask questions at any time before, during, or after you/your baby are in the study. - Please ask as many questions as you like before you decide whether you want to allow your baby to be in this study.
+- You are free to ask questions at any time before, during, or after your baby is in the study. - Please ask as many questions as you like before you decide whether you want to allow your baby to be in this study.

-What will happen if I say yes, I want to be in this study?
+What will happen if I say yes, I want my baby to be in this study?

-We first will see if you/your baby qualifies to be in the study.
+We first will see if your baby qualifies to be in the study.
 We will make sure that your baby